ENCORD20/Data-Analyst-Agent/README.md

 streamlit run main/app.py
 ```

-Then open your browser at: http://localhost:8501
+Then open your browser in your local machine and enjoy your Data Analyst agent!